-- To confirm that internal assessment is to national standards and allow certification, or - To make recommendations to improve the quality of assessment outcomes before certification is released, or - To make recommendations about the provider's ability to continue to be approved for the Pearson BTEC Higher National qualifications in question.
+- To confirm that internal assessment is to national standards and allow certification, or - To make recommendations to improve the quality of assessment outcomes before certification is released.

 4. Assessment Submission Deadlines

 The course/semester week of the deadline will be approved by the Assessment Approvals Committee and the actual dates will be set by the Unit Tutors at the beginning of each academic year.
 Students are expected to meet all set deadlines (see section on exceptions).